+Changes in Corporate Structure

-Procedure #6 assists analysts in determining whether any concerns exist regarding changes in the insurer’s corporate structure.
+Determine whether any concerns exist regarding changes in the insurer’s corporate structure.

 Significant changes in corporate structure may materially impact the entity’s future financial condition and generally require prior regulatory approval.
-Analysts should closely analyze changes in corporate structure in order to understand the motivation for the change.
-By understanding the corporate structure in which the insurer operates, analysts may be able to foresee future problems and take appropriate action.
-For example, a common corporate structure analysts may encounter involves a holding company whose only significant asset is the stock of the insurance entity.
+Analyze changes in corporate structure in order to understand the motivation for the change.
+By understanding the corporate structure in which the insurer operates, future problems may be avoided.
+For example, a common corporate structure involves a holding company whose only significant asset is the stock of the insurance entity.
 The holding company may have financed the acquisition of the insurer through bank financing or other debt where the debt service by the holding company is completely dependent upon dividends paid by the insurer.
-This type of corporate structure warrants close attention by analysts to ensure that dividends are valid and in compliance with your state’s applicable dividend restrictions, and that any other payments by the insurer to the holding company are legitimate, rather than dividends in disguise.
+This type of corporate structure warrants close attention to ensure that dividends are valid and in compliance with your state’s applicable dividend restrictions, and that any other payments by the insurer to the holding company are legitimate, rather than dividends in disguise.
 Analysts should also be alert to a corporate structure that includes affiliated brokers or intermediaries that may be recording unusual or significant levels of commissions and fees.
-When a corporate structure is involved that includes multiple tiers of affiliates where significant levels of surplus are comprised of investments in affiliates, analysts should focus on the level of surplus that exists on a consolidated basis.
+When a corporate structure is involved that includes multiple tiers of affiliates where significant levels of surplus are comprised of investments in affiliates, focus on the level of surplus that exists on a consolidated basis.

 Additional steps may be performed if the insurer’s corporate structure elevates concerns about transactions with affiliates.
 The primary objective is to understand the financial position of the parent company.
 By understanding the financial commitments of the parent, analysts will be able to better understand the parent’s motivation for entering into transactions with the insurer or other affiliates.
 Financial statements of affiliates may reveal unauthorized transactions in progress.

-Procedure #7 assists analysst in determining whether major transactions with affiliates are economic-based and in compliance with regulatory guidelines.
+The following procedures for the review of corporate structure and transactions with affiliates should consider any analysis already completed or anticipated to be completed with regard to the Holding Company Analysis performed by the lead state, review of the Form B – Registration Statement and any review of Form D – Material Transactions to avoid duplication of analysis.

+Procedures

+Review the Annual Financial Statement, Schedule Y – Part 1 and additional information provided in Form B, for the current and prior year to determine:

+if there any significant changes to the corporate structure during the year (e.g., acquisitions, divestitures, mergers).

+If the answer is yes, and the change involved ownership of the insurer or a transaction with an affiliate, determine if the insurer failed to receive proper regulatory approval.

+if there are any indications that the corporate structure may include a holding company whose primary asset is the stock of an insurance company.

+if the insurer has an agency or brokerage subsidiary.

+Risks Associated with Significant and Complex Services and Transactions with Affiliates

 Several types of transactions with affiliates are reported in the Annual Financial Statement, Schedule Y – Part 2, and explanatory comments are provided in the Annual Financial Statement, Notes to Financial Statements, #10.
 In addition, information is made available in Note #13, as well as in holding company filings (Form B and Form D) that are received from insurance holding company systems throughout the year.
-Analysts should refer to all of these sources of information in order to develop an understanding and assessment of the underlying transactions with affiliates.
+Refer to all of these sources of information in order to develop an understanding and assessment of the underlying transactions with affiliates.